2008 Stanley Cup playoffs: (3) Washington Capitals vs. (6) Philadelphia Flyers

 The Washington Capitals entered the playoffs as the Southeast Division champions, earning the third seed in the Eastern Conference with 94 points.
 Philadelphia qualified as the sixth seed earning 95 points during the regular season.
-This was the fourth playoff meeting between these two teams, with Washington winning the two of the three previous series.
-They last met in the 1989 Patrick Division Semifinals where Philadelphia won in six games.
+This was the fourth playoff meeting between these two teams, with Washington winning two of the three previous series.
+They last met in the 1989 Patrick Division semifinals where Philadelphia won in six games.
 Philadelphia won this year's four-game regular season series earning five of eight points.

 The Flyers held off the Capitals in a seven-game series.
 Washington scored three times in the third period of game one as they overcame a two-goal deficit before Alexander Ovechkin scored the game-winner for the Capitals with just over four and a half minutes remaining in regulation time.
 Martin Biron made 24 saves as the Flyers won game two 2–0.
 The Flyers broke game three open with two goals just 17 seconds apart in the first period as they went on to win by a final score of 6–3.
 Philadelphia forward Mike Knuble ended game four at 6:40 of the second overtime period as the Flyers took a 3–1 series lead.
 Sergei Fedorov and Mike Green each recorded two points for Washington as they extended the series with a 3–2 victory.
 The Flyers took a two-goal lead early in the second period of game six before the Capitals responded with four unanswered goals to force a seventh and deciding game.
-Flyers goaltender Martin Biron made 39 saves in game seven and Joffrey Lupul scored a power-play goal in the first overtime as the Flyers advanced to the Conference Semifinals.
+Flyers goaltender Martin Biron made 39 saves in game seven and Joffrey Lupul scored a power-play goal in the first overtime as the Flyers advanced to the conference semifinals.